Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 id = "global-relay"
 url = "..."

-# First mux entry — checked first
+# A mux entry — its pubkeys must not appear in any other mux
 [[mux]]
 id = "timing-sensitive"
 validator_pubkeys = [